Britain's G4S denies South Africa prisoner abuse allegations

 Smalberger did not say his department had confirmed the mistreatment allegations made by the Wits group.
 The department was looking into them as part of its overall investigation into the G4S management of the prison.

-The problems at the facility were exacerbated when G4S dismissed more than 300 of its workers after a labor dispute.
+The problems at the facility were exacerbated when G4S dismissed more than 300 of its workers after a labour dispute.

 The company said on Monday that it asked the Department of Correctional Services for assistance to manage the prison, and it decided step in and to manage the prison on an interim basis.
 “We are very happy to have their help,” the spokeswoman said.